SzaroBury/RespectCounter/README.md

 - Moderators can verify public figures, quotes and activities added by users.
 - Moderators can create verified public figures, quotes and activities.
 - Moderators can hide comments and activities.

-## To do in frontend:
-- Home page - trending and latest added activities, quotes and public figures
-- Person page - list of public figures
-- Page with details of an activity/quote - more detailed reactions and comments
-- Page with details of a public figure - description, respect, comments and activities
-- Page for moderators - verifying persons and activities

-## To do in backend:
-- Pictures: for user avatars, for persons, for activities
-- Custom user class
-- Reports

 ## Installation
 - Clone repository: `git clone https://github.com/SzaroBury/RespectCounter.git`